 Limitations of the federal student loan repayment calculator

-As good as it is, there are five things that can throw the Department of Education’s repayment estimator for a loop in evaluating IDR plans:
+As good as it is, five factors can throw the U.S. Department of Education’s repayment estimator for a loop in evaluating IDR plans:

-- Predicting future income: The federal repayment estimator assumes your income will grow by 5 percent a year.
+- Predicting future income: The federal repayment estimator assumes your income will grow by 5% a year.
 If it grows by more than that, any projected loan forgiveness could be reduced or eliminated.
 This could potentially affect your monthly payment and the amount that may be forgiven.

-- Predicting tax liability from loan forgiveness.
-If you qualify for loan forgiveness after making 20 or 25 years of payments in an IDR, the amount forgiven will be taxed at a rate that’s determined by your income tax bracket and the tax rates in place when your outstanding loan debt is forgiven.
+- Predicting tax liability from loan forgiveness: If you qualify for loan forgiveness after making 20 or 25 years of payments on an IDR, the amount forgiven will be taxed at a rate that’s determined by your income tax bracket and the tax rates in place when your outstanding loan debt is forgiven.
 Note that forgiven student loan amounts aren’t subject to federal income tax if they’re forgiven under the Public Service Loan Forgiveness program, and similar programs that base forgiveness on working a certain number of years in a qualifying profession and for a qualifying employer.

-- The federal repayment estimator does not tell you how much unpaid interest might be added to your loan balance (“interest capitalization”) if you leave an IDR plan voluntarily (to refinance, for instance) or fail to recertify your income (an annual requirement of REPAYE).
+- Additional unpaid interest: The federal repayment estimator does not tell you how much unpaid interest might be added to your loan balance (“interest capitalization”) if you leave an IDR plan voluntarily (to refinance, for instance) or fail to recertify your income (an annual requirement of REPAYE).